 Before you get too excited, check out this guide to using your phone overseas to understand why you would need a SIM card in the first place.

-If you decide you want one, proceed, as this is a perfectly good option and a great alternative to the hassle of switching your contracted phone plan to a new carrier, or dealing with exorbitant global data coverage rates, etc.
+If you want one, proceed, as this is a perfectly good option and a great alternative to the hassle of switching your contracted phone plan to a new carrier, or dealing with exorbitant global data coverage rates, etc.

 Prepaid International SIM Cards

 An easy, trusted, one-stop-shop for international SIM cards is SimOptions.
 They offer pre-ordered and prepaid SIM cards so you can be ready to install and activate your foreign SIM before you travel.